equipe/equipe-api/README.md

 ## Timekeeping client API

 Do you want to render your own running clock?
 Subscribe the the live data stream to receive everything you need to build your own TV-graphics or Scoreboard integration.
-[Read more](TIMEKEEING_CLIENT.md)
+[Read more](TIMEKEEPING_CLIENT.md)

 ## Dressage client API

 Nothing you normally do, but if you want to replace our own dressage client this will guide you.
 [Read more](DRESSAGE_CLIENT.md)

+## Marking sheets API

+When you have put a lot of effort creating this marking sheets in Equipe, we want to make sure that you are able to re-use this information outside app.equipe.com.
+[Read more](MARKING_SHEET.md)

 # License